Goally Penguin Logo with Sunglasses

 The Mood Tuner app encourages kids to look inwards and identify their feelings, helping them understand what’s going on inside.
 Once they’ve recognized their emotions, they can choose from a variety of exercises designed to help them self-regulate and find their balance.

-Empathy fatigue is a real and impactful issue that can affect kids, especially those with thinking and learning differences.
-By understanding the signs, recognizing the unique challenges faced by neurodivergent kids, and implementing practical strategies, you can support your child in managing and overcoming empathy fatigue.
-Remember, it’s essential to be patient, understanding, and proactive in addressing your child’s needs, and seeking professional help when necessary can make all the difference in their well-being.
+Empathy fatigue is a significant issue that can affect kids, particularly those with thinking and learning differences.
+By identifying the signs, acknowledging the unique challenges faced by neurodivergent children, and implementing effective strategies, you can empower your child to manage and overcome empathy fatigue.
+It’s crucial to be patient, understanding, and proactive in addressing your child’s needs, and seeking professional help when necessary can profoundly enhance their well-being.

 Article by